 These clients included Cisco Systems, Stanford University, Microsoft, Google, Visa, Intel, Compaq, Hewlett Packard, eTrade, Charles Schwab, Novell, National Semiconductor, MasterCard, Sun Microsystems, Sandpiper Networks, NetGravity, Canon, AristaSoft, Universal Music Group, ABN Amro, UBS Warburg, Digital River, Wall Street Journal, Financial Times, EBSCO Publishing, Fox Broadcasting, ZDnet, Reuters, Kenneth Cole, MSNBC, Major League Baseball, Time Warner-Road Runner, AOL, CNBC, JP Morgan Chase, Sony, Bloomberg, and over 850 others.

 With the above in mind, to accomplish our goals we would need to connect all of the Tier One ISPs around the world that were actively participating in internet services.
 By connecting all of the Tier 1 telecom ISPs worldwide, we would become the world’s first “Tier 0” carrier/ISP.
 Although the term “Tier 0” is not technically used by tradition, it serves conveniently to describe our efforts to organize the legacy Tier 1 incumbents worldwide.
 Therefore, our business statement and executive summary aimed to position us as the network services tier above them.
-It was also the foundation for acquiring customers, investors, service providers, and human collateral to make it materialize.
+It was also the foundation for acquiring our customers, investors, service providers, and highly specialized human collateral to make it all materialize.

 What we believed is that you can dream as much as you want, code as much protocol software as required, and raise as much money as you can, but eventually, highly qualified and valuable individuals must choose to join your company, perform the work that transforms emergent technology into a service, and then provide the ongoing and scalable support for all of it.
 It was the people who created the networking inventions, and those who made the investments, the installations, and the career commitments who are the people that sparked the revolution of information sharing and, in doing so, contributed to changing the way people communicate and transact.